 Name of Site Development type/Land Use(s) Vulnerability Classification (PPG) FZ1 FZ2 FZ3a FZ3b Could the proposed site allocation be alternatively located in a site wholly within Flood Zone 1?
 Can the more sensitive development use types be directed to parts of the site where the risks are lower for both occupiers and the premises themselves?
-Acceptability in terms of development/ Sequential Test Exceptions Test Candidate Exception Test and Supporting Information need to increase low carbon energy production to serve communities in Bassetlaw and to deliver local employment opportunities
+Acceptability in terms of development/ Sequential Test Exceptions Test Candidate Exception Test and Supporting Information LAA540 Land at Brough Lane, Elkesley Residential Gypsy and Traveller More vulnerable 100% %0 %0 0% n/a n/a Sequential Test Passed No n/a LAA541 Land at North Blyth Residential Gypsy and Traveller More vulnerable 100% 0% 0% 0% n/a n/a Sequential Test Passed No n/a